 In Davis County, the benchmark community of comparison for the north segment, 5.5% of the households are considered low-income.
-In the north segment, 3 out of 17 block groups have percentages of low-income households greater than Davis County, as shown in Figure 3.4-3.
-None of the block groups have percentages that exceed 1 SD from the county percentage, which is 13.3%.
+In the north segment, 17 out of 40 block groups have percentages of low-income households greater than Davis County, as shown in Figure 3.4-3.
+Five of the block groups have percentages that exceed 1 SD from the county percentage, which is 13.3%.
+These communities with high percentages of low-income households are located on both sides of I-15 in West Bountiful, Woods Cross, and Bountiful.